► First all-wheel-drive BMW M5

 It had to happen sooner or later.
 Ever since the launch of the first BMW M5 in 1984, the ultimate 5-series has always been resolutely rear-wheel-drive, but as the super-saloon power war hikes on past the 600bhp waypoint, the new, sixth-generation 2018 BMW M5 has gone all-wheel-drive on us.

 You can only defy physics for so long, after all.
 The 2018 M5’s most natural rival, AMG’s 603bhp E63, also now drives all four wheels as standard.

 The new G30 M5 is pitched more as as 2WD+2 than a 4WD car – it’s still very much rear-biased, but in theory should be less scary in the rain or on frosty winter mornings.
 And the 2018 M5 even has the option to switch to a fully rear-drive mode.
 Does that make it the best of both worlds?
-Let’s find out in our new 2018 BMW M5 review.
+Let’s find out in our detailed new 2018 BMW M5 review.